 Despite them being practically married, Keiichi from Ah!
 My Goddess has this reaction whenever Belldandy shows him affection.
 Early on, this showed how thoroughly his self-esteem and confidence has been trashed.
 Later on, he develops strong self-esteem and confidence, but still cannot get over this.
 After all he and Belldandy have gone through, this mental block comes off as Ping Pong Naïveté.

 An interesting case occurs in Future Diary.
 Yuno looks over at Yukiteru during class, and he brushes it off thinking "Nah, couldn't be,".
 She later admits to flat-out stalking him later that same episode, and has apparently been doing so for a year, and he's actually surprised she knows his name.
-However, while he does think she's pretty, she actually wasn't his school crush, and his reaction to finding out about the whole stalking thing was terrified rather than pleased.
+However, while he does think she's pretty, she actually wasn't his school crush, and his reaction to finding out about the whole stalking thing was fear rather than pleasure.

 The Battle Royale movie subverts this horribly.
 Sugimura spends all of his screentime looking for a girl he never had the courage to confess his love to.
 When he finally finds her, she panicks and sends several bullets in his chest, something she wouldn't have done if he had confessed his feelings earlier...
 He still has the time to express his feelings in his agony, however.
 To quote Kotohiki's reaction, "what the hell am I supposed to do now ?"

 The Saint - Emma says something to this effect to Thomas More [Simon in disguise] before he takes her to bed.